-- 1. Ensure you have 24VDC wired to the CLICK PLUS PLC.
-(Do not use the USB low power mode.) - 2.
-BEFORE you install the C2-NRED module, connect to the CLICK PLUS PLC and update the firmware. - 3.
-Power off the CPU. - Fower on the CFO.
-Install the C2-NRED module, following the hardware installation instructions in the "Installing Option Slot Modules" section of Chapter 3. - 5.
+- Ensure you have 24VDC wired to the CLICK PLUS PLC.
+(Do not use the USB low power mode.) - BEFORE you install the C2-NRED module, connect to the CLICK PLUS PLC and update the firmware. - 3.
+Power off the CPU. - Install the C2-NRED module, following the hardware installation instructions in the "Installing Option Slot Modules" section of Chapter 3. - 5.
 Restore power. - 6.
 Update the firmware again-this time it will update the C2-NRED firmware.
 This process can take up to 20 minutes.